 The faculty development efforts of the Teaching Learning and Scholarship (TLAS) division of Education Resources indirectly supports this goal by helping faculty be more innovative (promoting retention) and effective (promoting learning and success).
-TLAS has offered more than 20 workshops this last year, reaching over 800 faculty and staff since April of 2020.
-We have also conducted a Teaching Academy for 10 faculty across all health sciences programs, each of whom engaged in multiple activities, projects, and presentations as part of that curriculum.
+TLAS has offered more than 20 workshops each of the previous two years, reaching over 800 faculty and staff since April of 2020.
+We have also conducted a Teaching Academy for 10 faculty across all health sciences programs, each of whom engaged in multiple activities, projects, and presentations as part of that curriculum and we are offering a second class with a focus on development of high-quality interactive learning modules using the new Recording Studio.